-To align a material’s durability with the intended product lifespan with respect to functional properties such as abrasion, tearing strength and ageing.
+To align a technology and material’s durability with the intended product lifespan, with respect to functional properties such as abrasion, supportability, degradability or ageing.

-By optimising or estimating the product lifespan, use of resources can be minimised.
-Furthermore this can ensure the right material choice.
-One example could be that for disposable products (like a paper plate) a criterion may not be long lasting but compostable.
+Optimizing or estimating the product lifespan can minimise resouces use and ensure the right material choice.
+One example could be that for disposable products (like a paper plate) a criterion may not be ‘long lasting’ but ‘compostable’.

 - It can be difficult to estimate wear and tear in use contexts.